SuperNova76/TopCPToolKit/docs/settings/jets.md

 ### [BoostedJetTaggersConfig](../../source/TopCPToolkit/python/BoostedJetTaggersConfig.py)
 Name in YAML: **BoostedJetTaggers**

 The algorithm tags large-R jets using the [BoostedJetTaggers](https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/Reconstruction/Jet/BoostedJetTaggers/BoostedJetTaggers) package.
-It is enabled via
+More details about taggers can be found on [JetTaggingAndScaleFactors twiki](https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/JetTaggingAndScaleFactors).
+The boosted jet taggers are enabled by adding a module into AddConfigBlocks block:
 ```
 AddConfigBlocks:
     - modulePath: 'TopCPToolkit.BoostedJetTaggersConfig'